 Orchestration in software development refers to the automation of many of the operational tasks associated with containers, including networking, deployment, and scaling.
 It is increasingly necessary to ensure that development, operations, and security teams can sustainably manage their modern apps at scale; hence one must take automation seriously.

 Some of the compelling reasons enterprises need application modernization are:

 - Older applications can get outdated very fast and are not built for the cloud or serverless functioning.
 Therefore, maintaining older applications in the cloud can be more work than it’s worth.
 Older applications also limit your employee pool.

 - Modernization provides greater security and greater functionality.

 - Engagement grows when you give your users a better UX and a platform that increases productivity, creativity, and innovation.

 - Modernization with the cloud offers you scalability and stability.
-In addition, applications operating in a cloud provides greater mobility, accessibility and maintainability.
+In addition, applications operating in a cloud provide greater mobility, accessibility, and maintainability.

 - Application modernization helps enterprises develop an agile framework that reduces the time and cost of resources.
 As a result, developers can spend more time building productive applications and enhancing the organization’s potential to grow faster.